Accessibility Statement

 Conformance

-Branch aims to conform to the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
-These guidelines explain how to make web content accessible to people with a wide array of disabilities.
-We also align with Nova Scotia's Accessibility Act (2017) standards for customer-facing digital services, and apply the same standards site-wide regardless of which province a visitor is in.
+Branch aims to conform to the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA, the international standard that underlies every major Canadian accessibility law.
+We apply the same standards site-wide regardless of which province a visitor is in.

-Current status: Partially conformant — most of the Service meets WCAG 2.1 AA, with ongoing work on data tables, complex visualizations (voting stats), and any newly added content.
+Current status: Partially conformant.
+Most of the Service meets WCAG 2.1 AA, with ongoing work on complex visualizations (voting bars), and any newly added content.

 What we've done